 Deciding the best time to visit Singapore depends upon whether you want to avoid busy periods during festivals or embrace the crowds and join in the fun.
 If you want to maximize dry weather, the best time to visit Singapore is during the summer months of June, July, and August.

-Plus, the tiny island nation has one of the largest percentages of foreign workers in the world.
-With so many nationalities in once place, there's always something to celebrate!
-You can unexpectedly find yourself in the midst of a large festival or street procession you didn't know was coming.
+Singapore is a serious melting pot for different religions and ethnic groups, especially Chinese, Malay, and Indian.
+Plus, the tiny island nation, which is a city-state, has one of the largest percentages of foreign workers in the world.
+With so many nationalities in one place, there's always something to celebrate.
+You can unexpectedly find yourself in the midst of a massive festival or street procession you didn't know was coming.

 The Weather in Singapore

 Singapore is located extremely close to the equator.
 It's just around 85 miles to the south of the city.
 You'll never be cold in Singapore unless it's because the air conditioning is perpetually cranked to the maximum inside of the many shopping malls.
 Museums and movie cinemas are even worse—take a jacket!
 Temperatures remain consistent throughout the year, with highs of 89 degrees Fahrenheit and lows in the mid-70s.